 The Certificate is awarded to professionals from health, education, social care managerial and organisational settings such as coaches and mentors provided they can demonstrate sufficient competence in the use of Solution Focused skills.

-All applicants must have attended at least eight days of training, including a two or 4 day Foundation Course with members of the BRIEF team irrespective of where the courses are held - this includes agency-based training.
+All applicants must have attended at least eight days of training, including a two or 4 day Foundation Course with members of the BRIEF team irrespective of where the courses are held.
+This can include courses delivered by BRIEF but undertaken in applicants' own agencies.

-At least one of the following four courses:
+At least one of the following four courses is required:

-2 Day Solution Focused Practice for Education Professionals
+- 2 Day Foundation Course: Solution Focused Practice in Education

-The remainder of the required number of days from:
+The remainder of the required number of days can be made up from:

-Any other BRIEF course that may be added to the BRIEF training programme or conducted in-service for another organisation (e.g.Team Coaching, Conflict Resolution, Building Cooperation, Couple Therapy etc.) by a BRIEF trainer.
+Other BRIEF courses that may be added to the BRIEF training programme or conducted in-service for another organisation by a BRIEF trainer (e.g.Team Coaching, Conflict Resolution, Building Cooperation, Couple Therapy etc.) are also likely to qualify but please check before submitting your assignment.

 Complete an essay of 3000-3500 words demonstrating an understanding of the solution focused approach, how it is used in the applicant's work setting and including a detailed case example from the applicant’s current work.
 The essay is to be divided into a number of sections as follows: